open-resources/physics_bank/content/public/019.Magnetism/Electromagnetic Induction/OSUPv2p13_13/OSUPv2p13_13.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Moving Ring Through Magnetic Field
       part1:
         ans1:
           value: A counterclockwise current is induced in the ring.
         ans2:
           value: A clockwise current is induced in the ring.
         ans3:
           value: No current is induced in the ring.
       part2:
         ans1:
           value: A counterclockwise current is induced in the ring.
         ans2:
           value: A clockwise current is induced in the ring.
         ans3:
           value: No current is induced in the ring.
       part3:
         ans1:
           value: A counterclockwise current is induced in the ring.
         ans2:
           value: A clockwise current is induced in the ring.
         ans3:
           value: No current is induced in the ring.
 ---
 # {{ params.vars.title }}
 The figure below shows a conducting ring at various positions as it moves through a magnetic field.